Financial Planning

 Conclusion

 Grace periods exist to help, not to be abused repeatedly.
 Even though they grant you some freedom during hectic moments, you should always pay your premium timely.
-By familiarising yourself with these rules and staying well-prepared, you can keep your family’s economic stability in top condition and avoid avoidable worry.
+By familiarising yourself with these rules and staying well-prepared, you can keep your family’s economic stability in top condition and avoid unnecessary worry.

 Disclaimer: This article is intended solely for informational purposes.
 The views expressed in this article are personal.
 Axis Bank and/or the author shall not be liable for any direct or indirect loss or liability incurred by the reader arising from reliance on the content herein.
 Readers are advised to consult a qualified financial advisor before making any financial decisions.
 Axis Bank does not endorse or guarantee the accuracy of any third-party content or links included in this article.